riconaranjo/COMP-3004-Notes/Sections/Section 3.md

 - 3-tier
 - 4-tier

+Initial system decomposition establishes design goals based on non-functional requirements.

 A breakdown of the analysis object model into high-level subsystems, with UML component diagrams.

-## Overview

-Initial system decomposition establishes design goals based on non-functional requirements.

 ## Subsystems and Classes